Published Aug 6, 2024

 The Valiant Vulcan

-While Spock's ability to transfer his katra into Dr. Leonard McCoy's mind, the science officer's resurrection was never guaranteed and did not diminish the heroic nature of his deed.
+While Spock's ability to transfer his into Dr. Leonard McCoy's mind, the science officer's resurrection was never guaranteed and did not diminish the heroic nature of his deed.
 Not to mention the fact that his friends remained unaware of the procedure until after they returned to Earth.

 The Caretaker Conundrum